Hi, I'm Isabel

 Before motherhood, I was very career-focused.
 As a senior digital marketing manager at global fashion brands, such as Tommy Hilfiger, Farfetch, and H&M, I worked at a high pace, traveled extensively, and was accustomed to working long hours.

-The quote by Osho deeply resonates with me.
-I felt lost and confused because the life that I had created for myself did not fulfill me anymore, since I had become a mother.
-It was a process to let go of this old version of me and embrace getting to know this new, much more authentic version of myself.
+The quote by Osho deeply resonated with me.
+I felt lost and confused because the life that I had created for myself seemed to ‘not fit’ anymore, since I had become a mother.
+It was a process of letting go of parts of this old version of me and discovering this new version of myself as a mother.

 The moment a child is born, the mother is also born.